Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 - `is_render` (bool): whether render the env when evaluation

 :::{note}
-In order to unify different type of environments, GOPS will add some extra environment wrappers for '_data' type or '_model' type environment by default. **You can also add or remove specific wrapper by adding corresponding argument here.** Refer to
+To standardize different types of environments, GOPS uses some additional environment wrappers by default. **You can also add or remove specific wrappers by configuring the corresponding parameters here.** Refer to
 {ref}`wrapping_utils` for more information.
 :::
 :::{note}
-Some environments may need extra parameters, which should be added here.
+Some environments may require extra parameters, which should be added here.
 :::

 ## Approximate Function Parameters